evanfranciszok/SOA-project/_ProjectFiles/FinalProjectReport.md

 Our objectives include:

-* A personalized recommendations page that will provide users with personalized recipe suggestions based on their dietary preferences, diets restrictions, allergies and cost of the meals.
+* A personalized page containing all the features that will help with streamlining the meal planning and cooking experience.
+Based on their dietary preferences, diet restrictions, allergies and cost of the meals.
-* Tracking of the users Inventory.
-This enables users to efficiently manage their pantry inventory by tracking ingredient quantities and expiration dates
+* Tracking of the users Inventory and generating shopping lists.
+This enables users to efficiently manage their pantry inventory and supermarket trips.
-* Generating optimized Shopping Lists that take into account existing pantry inventory, planned meals, budgetary constraints, and supermarket promotions.
-* Simplified Meal Planning suggestions in a user-friendly interface.
-This interface shows recipe suggestions for the coming days and gives the user the possibility to change suggested meals if they are not wanted.
 * These features should be implemented in a flexible and scalable designed application that allows ease of integration with external services, future improvements and expansions.

 With these objectives we will try to create an application that will solve our problems with meal planning, while being a good submission for the SOA course.